 The leadership for your house is currently discussing meal arrangements.

 Chapters have been encouraged to look at options like sororities and university dining facilities that have students eating in different “shifts” or encouraging to-go options.

 See more information about COVID-19 impacts dining on campus at the Dine on Campus website.

 Yes.
 The University of Arkansas System Board of Trustees voted, April 8, to allow universities in the U of A System, who are able to do so, to provide a credit adjustment in recognition of the unused room and board that students lost due to the coronavirus-related move to teaching and learning remotely.

-Returning U of A students will receive a credit for room and board costs lost after April 3, the deadline for moving out of university-managed housing.
+Returning U of A students received a credit for room and board costs lost after April 3, the deadline for moving out of university-managed housing.
 This includes students who were living in university-managed residence halls and apartments, and university-managed Greek housing.
-This does not apply to students living in privately-managed Greek housing.
+This does not apply to students living in privately managed Greek housing.

-Students will be able to utilize their credit during the upcoming academic year for specific university expenses including tuition, housing and meal plans.
-Students will see the credits in UA Connect under "anticipated financial aid" shortly before the fall semester begins.
-However, the actual credits won't be applied to student accounts until after the census date (11th class day) of the fall semester.
+Students can utilize their credit during the upcoming academic year for specific university expenses including tuition, housing and meal plans.
+Students saw that credit in UA Connect under "anticipated financial aid" shortly before the fall semester began.
+However, the actual credits were not applied to student accounts until after the census date (11th class day) of the fall semester.

-While the decision to provide credits is primarily intended for returning students, the university understands that some students may not be able to return to school in the upcoming academic year.
-For these students, appeals to make the credits refundable can be made to University Housing.
-Appeals will be considered on a case-by-case basis after July 1.
-More information about the appeal process will be available on this page no later than June 17, 2020.
+While the decision to provide credits is primarily intended for returning students, the university understands that some students may not be able to return to school in Fall 2020.